adamgaynor/Spacecamp/README.md

 [Details][phase-three]

-###Phase 4: Commenting on Discussions and Checking off To-Do items (~2 days)
+###Phase 4: Commenting on Discussions and assigning To-Do items (~2 days)
 I will add the capability for fellow cosmonauts to comment on discussions to which they have access.
-I will also add the capability for users to mark To-Do items as completed using the check-boxes.
+I will also add the capability for the project owner to assign To-Do items to specific collaborators on the project.

 [Details][phase-four]